Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Introduction

 \subsection{Notation}

 The sets of integers, reals, and complex numbers are denoted by $\Z$, $\R$, and $\C$, respectively.
-Also, a ring of polynomials over $\C$ with the indeterminate $D$ is denoted by $\C[D]$.
 Other than that, sets are denoted by calligraphic letters, e.g., $\setS$.
 The Cartesian product of two sets $\setX$ and $\setY$ is written as $\setX \times \setY$, and the $n$-fold Cartesian product of $\setX$ with itself is written as $\setX^n$.
 If $\setX$ is a finite set, then its cardinality is denoted by $|\setX|$.
-Also, for a finite vector space $\set{V}$, its dimension is represented by $\dim(\set{V})$.
-We use the notation $\subsetneq$ to denote a \emph{finite} proper subset, e.g., $\setX \subsetneq \C$ indicates that $\setX$ is a \emph{finite} set whose elements lie in $\C$, but $\setX$ does not span the entire~complex~field.
+Also, for a~finite vector space $\set{V}$, its dimension is represented by $\dim(\set{V})$.
+Moreover, we use the notation $\subsetneq$ to denote a \emph{finite} proper subset, e.g., $\setX \subsetneq \C$ indicates that $\setX$ is a \emph{finite} set whose elements lie in $\C$, but $\setX$ does not span the entire complex field.

 Random variables are denoted by upper-case italic letters, e.g., $X$, their realizations by the corresponding lower-case letters, e.g., $x$, and the set of possible values by the corresponding calligraphic letters, e.g., $\set{X}$.
 Random vectors are denoted by upper-case boldface italic letters, e.g., $\vX$, and their realizations by the corresponding lower-case letters, e.g., $\vx$.
 For a positive value of $n\in\Z$, a time-indexed ($t\in\Z$) vector of random variables is denoted by $\vX^{n}(t) \defeq \big(X{({n(t-1)+1})},\ldots,X({nt})\big) $, and its realization is denoted by $\vx^{n}(t) \defeq \big(x{({n(t-1)+1})},\ldots,x({nt})\big) $.
 The time index $t$ is dropped from the vectors starting with $t=1$, e.g., $\vX^n$ is used instead of $\vX^n(1)$.
 The convolution of two vectors $\vx$ and $\vy$ is denoted by $\vx\ast\vy$, and the $n$-time convolution of $\vx$ with itself is denoted by $\vx^{(\ast n)}$.
 Matrices and higher-dimensional arrays are denoted by upper-case boldface letters, e.g., $\matrH$.